Ušće Towers

-Ušće was frequently leased out to commercial interests until 21 April 1999, when it was severely damaged by successive NATO air-strikes as part of the 1999 NATO bombing of Yugoslavia.
-Beginning in 2003, the tower was reconstructed, including a 2-floor increase (103,9m / 340,9 ft in total) in height, with the addition of a 26m antenna, which in strict architectural terms does not count as structural height, however, in structural height would actually be 103,9 m.
+Ušće was frequently leased out to commercial interests until 21 April 1999, when it was severely damaged by successive NATO airstrikes as part of the 1999 NATO bombing of Yugoslavia.
+Beginning in 2003, the tower was reconstructed, including a two-floor increase (103,9m / 340,9 ft in total) in height, with the addition of a 26m antenna, which in strict architectural terms does not count as structural height, however, in structural height would actually be 103,9 m.
 The reconstructed tower is now being rented out to tenants.

 History

 Ušće Tower was built in 1964 as the headquarters of the Central Committee of the League of Communists of Yugoslavia.
 The original building was 105 meters tall.
 Even today many people still call it "CK", which is the acronym for Centralni Komitet (Central Committee).
 During the "golden years" of Yugoslavia the lights were left partially turned on during the night to spell out "TITO", after president Josip Broz Tito.

-In 1979, the Tower became a target of Nikola Kavaja, who hijacked American Airlines Flight 293 with the intention of crashing the plane into the building.
+In 1979, the building became a target of Nikola Kavaja, who hijacked American Airlines Flight 293 with the intention of crashing the plane into it.
+He turned himself in to the authorities before he could go ahead with his plan.

 During the collapse of Yugoslavia in the 1990s, the Socialist Party of Serbia occupied the first ten floors of the building.
 The party leased out many of the floors to domestic companies.
 They kept however 9 levels as offices for their party.
-The cabinet of Josip Broz Tito (which he rarely used) was cleared out.
+The cabinet of Josip Broz Tito was cleared out.

 Later in the 1990s, three Serbian television stations occupied some of the levels in the building: RTV BK Telecom, RTV Pink and TV Košava.

 MPC Holding, a holding company of Petar Matić, purchased the building in 2002.

 NATO bombing

-On April 21, 1999 NATO air strikes hit the building, setting the upper floors on fire, and few days later NATO repeated the attack.
-Several Tomahawk cruise missiles were fired at the building.
+On 21 April 1999, NATO airstrikes hit the building, setting the upper floors on fire.
+Days later, several Tomahawk cruise missiles were fired at it.
 Despite the heavy damage, the building did not collapse and remained structurally intact.
 There were no reported deaths or injuries in the attack as the building was unoccupied at the time.

 Reconstruction

 Reconstruction work on the building started in early 2003 and was carried out by European Construction.
 The reconstruction was completed in 2005 and the official opening took place in July that year.
-Two additional floors were added—conference halls are located on 24th and a restaurant on the 25th The multimillion-dollar project has 25 stories (above ground), totaling around 25,000 m2 of office space.
+Two additional floors were added—conference halls are located on the 24th and a restaurant on the 25th The multimillion-dollar project has 25 stories (above ground), totaling around 25,000 m2 of office space.
 An observation deck, fitness area and cafe are located on the top floor of the building.
 The observation deck is currently closed to the public, although there are plans to open it in the future.

 The facade was redesigned and is now made entirely out of glass.

 Addiko Bank is now renting out the first four floors of the building and has become the anchor tenant.
 This bank also has a light-ad on the building roof.